timasjov/famous-algorithms/README.md

 # Collection of simple everyday algorithms
 A set of everyday algorithms.
-Majority of algorithms implemented in Python, however, some of them are also in Groovy or Java.
+Majority of algorithms are implemented in Python, however, some of them are also in Groovy or Java.
 Majority of implementations in Python (especially scientific algorithms) require several dependencies: __numpy, matplotlib, scipy__.

 ### Sorting
 - [Quicksort](https://en.wikipedia.org/wiki/Quicksort), typical divide and conquer implementation.
 On average runs in *O(n log(n))* time complexity, where *n* is problem size.